jellyfin/jellyfin-mpv-shim/README.md

 Please also note that the on-screen controller for MPV (if available) cannot change the audio and subtitle track configurations for transcoded media.
 It also cannot load external subtitles.
 You must either use the menu or the application you casted from.

+### Shader Packs

+Shader packs are a recent feature addition that allows you to easily use advanced video shaders and video quality settings.
+These usually require a lot of configuration to use, but MPV Shim's default shader pack comes with [FSRCNNX](https://github.com/igv/FSRCNN-TensorFlow) and [Anime4K](https://github.com/bloc97/Anime4K) preconfigured.
+Try experimenting with video profiles!
+It may greatly improve your experience.

+Shader Packs are ready to use as of the most recent MPV Shim version.
+To use, simply navigate to the **Video Playback Profiles** option and select a profile.

+For details on the shader settings, please see [default-shader-pack](https://github.com/iwalton3/default-shader-pack).
+If you would like to customize the shader pack, there are details in the configuration section.

+### SVP Integration

+SVP integration allows you to easily configure SVP support, change profiles, and enable/disable SVP without having to exit the player.
+It is not enabled by default, please see the configuration instructions for instructions on how to enable it.

 ### Display Mirroring